 Resistance and the Arts

-From Allen Ginsberg to Kurt Vonnegut and from Bob Dylan to Michael Franti artists have been on the cutting edge.
+From Allen Ginsberg to Kurt Vonnegut and from Bob Dylan to Michael Franti, artists have been on the cutting edge.
 The arts play a pivotal role in society.
 The great historian Howard Zinn said: “Whenever I become discouraged I lift my spirits by remembering: The artists are on our side!
-I mean those poets and painters, singers and musicians, novelists and playwrights who speak to the world in a way that is impervious to assault because they wage the battle for justice in a sphere which is unreachable by the dullness of ordinary political discourse.
+I mean those poets and painters, singers and musicians, novelists and playwrights who speak to the world in a way that is impervious to assault because they wage the battle for justice in a sphere that is unreachable by the dullness of ordinary political discourse.
 The billionaire mandarins of our culture can show us the horrors of war on a movie screen and pretend they are making an important statement.
 But the artists go beyond that, to resistance.”

 Amiri Baraka was a cultural icon and an iconoclast.
 He rose to fame in the 1960s as LeRoi Jones.
 His 1964 off-Broadway play, Dutchman created a sensation.
 Later he became Amiri Baraka and was a central figure in the Black Arts movement.
 He was an award-winning playwright and poet and recipient of the PEN/Faulkner Award and the American Book Award for Lifetime Achievement.
 He was a member of the American Academy of Arts and Letters.
 He was the author of many books including the classic Blues People.
 He was brilliant as a homeless sage in the movie Bulworth.
 His politics were uncompromisingly radical.
 Through his work he explored the parameters of African-American culture, history, memory, racism, class struggle and political power relationships.
 As an orator he had a distinct and urgent style.
 He had a special affinity for jazz and such titans as John Coltrane, Max Roach, and Thelonious Monk.
 He once said of himself, I’m a revolutionary optimist.
 I believe that the good guys—the people—are going to win.”
 He died in 2014.
 Thousands turned out in his hometown of Newark to honor him.